SyntaxSolutions/csvbuilder-php/README.md

 # CSV Builder for PHP
-A simple PHP library used to format data into comma-separated values (CSV)
+A simple PHP library used to format data into comma-separated values (CSV).

+## Features

+1. UTF-8 encoded.
+1. Excel compatible.

 ## Installation